You want to write a killer resume capable of grabbing recruiters by the eyeballs.

 - was slightly off their career path

-- didn’t work out (they got fired, etc), or
+- didn’t work out for whatever reason

-- was undertaken alongside their ‘day job’.
+- was undertaken alongside their ‘day job’

 If you have a role like this, you need to think carefully about how to include it (if at all).